 Others resist rooting in water and require a rooting media—potting soil or a soilless mix—and perhaps rooting hormone and a warming pad to stimulate root growth.

 Is There One Right Way to Root a Cutting?

-Well, yes.
 Although people have been rooting plants in water for decades—sometimes with great success—this is not the best method to root your plants.
-The roots that form in water are not the same as roots that form in soil.
+The roots that form in water are not the same as roots that form in the soil.
 They are fragile and brittle, adapted to growing in water as opposed to soil or grow mix.
-When you transfer a water-rooted plant to soil, many of the roots break off immediately, and the rest shrivel and die as they're replaced by more robust roots adapted to soil.
+When you transfer a water-rooted plant to the soil, many of the roots break off immediately, and the rest shrivel and die as they're replaced by more robust roots adapted to the soil.

 How to Root a Cutting

 For success when rooting cuttings, follow these simple steps:

 - Use healthy cuttings, preferably from newer growth.
 Some plants root from woody cuttings, but the success rate is lower.
 Take the cutting with a sharp, clean knife or snippers, making sure to include at least one growth node that will be under the soil (about an inch from the bottom of the cutting).
 Although it depends on the plant, most cuttings should range from 2 to 6 or 8 inches.

 - Trim the cutting of any leaves on the bottom node.
 If you're using a rooting hormone, pour a little out of the container, dampen the bottom inch or so of the cutting to hold the powdered hormone and roll the dampened area of the cutting in the hormone.
 Tap gently to remove any loose powder.